SRGDamia1/avrcycles/docs/README.rst

 ``avrcycles.py`` reports how many clock cycles are consumed:

-* pull the assembly instruction pneumonic from each line of code in the ``.avra`` file to analyze
+* pull the assembly instruction mnemonic from each line of code in the ``.avra`` file to analyze
 * look up each instruction in a dictionary to find the number of cycles consumed by that instruction